 The Otterson and Berry families came together in Liverpool, England, in 1968.
 The Otterson history was mostly in County Durham, England, and their connections extend deep into the counties of Norfolk and Suffolk.
 The Berry roots are in Liverpool and Ireland, and their lines reach into the English Midlands and Cornwall.

 This website explores the origins of dozens of families who are the Otterson and Berry ancestors, but makes no effort to reproduce extensive family trees, or document family relationships with lots of dates and places and charts.
 If you are looking for that, you can find it all on the free site at FamilySearch.org or on Ancestry.com.

 What this site is about is capturing the stories and the essence of who our forebears were - the lives they touched, the paths they trod and the challenging times in which they lived.
 Our ancestors' stories are very much like those of your ancestors, whether coal miners or sailors, whether born in poverty or comfort, whether they spoke with English, Irish or American accents.
-And learning about our ancestors often teaches us something about ourselves.

 We hope you find something of interest here, and if you do, please let us know.
 We'd be glad to hear from you on the Comments page.
 Email addresses are never shared.